beautyjoy/beautyjoy.github.io/summer-pd/winter-pd.md

 ### Winter 2021 PD Details

-BJC will offer a 3 day virtual computer science PD workshop February 12-15, 2021 with generous support from the Infosys Foundation at the second annual Pathfinders Winter Institute 2021.
-This opportunity is for public high school teachers only.
-If you are a not a public high school teacher, we encourage you to leave us your contact information on our [BJC Summer 2021 PD Interest Form][pd-interest-form-link], so we can notify you when more details about our Summer 2021 workshops are available.
+BJC offered a 3 day virtual computer science PD workshop February 12-15, 2021 with generous support from the Infosys Foundation at the second annual Pathfinders Winter Institute 2021.
+This opportunity was for public high school teachers only.
+If you are a not a public high school teacher, we encourage you to check out our Summer PD workshops on our [BJC Summer 2021 PD Information Page][summer-pd].

 <!-- The total program cost per teacher is $2,341.
 The Foundation will be covering 70% ($1,638.70) for US public school teachers raising funds through school or districts.
 For teachers raising funds through Donorschoose.org, the Foundation is making a 3X match (previous years Pathfinders provided a 2X match), tripling each donation a teacher receives.
 Pathfinders will be making relevant accommodations with hotels this year, and teachers will receive fixed visa cards for meals. -->